rafid29mehda/AI-Projects/Intelligent Fault Diagnosis (IFD)/Learning Files/Fault Diagnosis and Signal Processing.md

-### Introduction to Fault Diagnosis and Signal Processing (Explained for a Young Student)
+### Introduction to Fault Diagnosis and Signal Processing

 Imagine you have a bike, and you want to make sure it always runs smoothly.
 Sometimes, you hear strange noises, or it feels like something isn’t working right.
 That’s where **fault diagnosis** comes in!
 It helps you figure out what's wrong with the bike before it gets worse.